 Conclusion

-Disabling command history in Linux shells is a critical step for red team members who want to maintain operational security and prevent defenders from tracing their steps.
-By setting the HISTFILE and HISTSIZE variables to /dev/null and 0, respectively, in Bash and Zsh, and the FISH_HISTORY variable to /dev/null in Fish, you can disable command history and prevent sensitive information from being stored in memory or on disk.
+Disabling command history in Linux shells is critical for red team members who want to maintain operational security and prevent defenders from tracing their steps.
+By setting the HISTFILE and HISTSIZE variables to /dev/null and 0, respectively, in Bash and Zsh and the FISH_HISTORY variable to /dev/null in Fish, you can disable command history and prevent sensitive information from being stored in memory or on disk.